Living in Hanoi, Vietnam, I had the best social life I have ever had and made friends for life. You will meet so many like-minded people.Georgie

 Teaching English in Vietnam is becoming quite popular for a range of reasons.
 Even those who have never even visited the country before are finding the idea of teaching in Vietnam to be quite appealing.
 A plethora of jobs are available for this type of work, and this is partly due to the National Foreign Languages Project.

 The NFLP has a goal of having most students in Vietnam to know the language well enough that they can use English in their work and daily communication by 2020 according to AmChamVietnam.com.
 Therefore, there is more of an emphasis on learning English than there was in the past, which is fantastic news for those who want to find jobs in Vietnam teaching English.
-It can be a great fit for those who want to teach others and experience a very interesting culture.
+It can be a great fit for those who are interested in international teaching while experiencing a very interesting culture.

 Vietnam offers fantastic food, history and architecture, visual arts, historic sites to visit, and so much more that you can enjoy in your downtime.
 Many who choose to start teaching English in Vietnam fall in love with the country and all that it has to offer.
 However, before you pack your bags, buy your ticket and head across the sea, you need to have a firm understanding of just what it takes to start teaching in Vietnam and what you can expect in terms of salary, preparing your visa, and making the trip.
 We will be covering what you need to know.